Copenhagen: attractions. What to do, where to go?

 Copenhagen – the capital city of Denmark

 It is considered one of the most beautiful cities in Europe.
-Copenhagen is the buzzing capital that mixes fairy-tale atmosphere (Hans Christian Andersen lived there), royal history, modern architecture and loads of culture and attractions of all kinds.
+Copenhagen is the buzzing capital that mixes a fairy-tale atmosphere (Hans Christian Andersen lived there), royal history, modern architecture and loads of culture and attractions of all kinds.
 Copenhagen is the most populous city in Denmark with a population of almost 800 thousand.
 It is situated by the strait of Øresund, on the coast of Zealand Island with some parts of the city on Amager Island.
 The Øresund Bridge connects Copenhagen with Malmö in Sweden.
 There’s a lot to see and do in Copenhagen, so let’s start!

 Have fun in Copenhagen

 You may start with the Tivoli Gardens, which is one of the oldest amusement parks in the world.
 It was opened in 1843 and hasn’t aged a bit in terms of fun.
 Even Walt Disney visited the park himself to look for inspiration for his own Disney World.
 The secret of Tivoli is that there is something for everyone: young and old.
 The gardens are beautiful throughout the year and the architecture is historic.
 You can either dine in one of the many restaurants or bring picnics to the gardens which is a very popular activity there.
 One of Copenhagen’s top attractions is a wooden roller-coaster ride in Tivoli.
 Opened in 1914 it’s one of the oldest in the world and still features a brakeman on board every train.

 If you are hungry for more amusement, go to Bakken.
-It is just a 10-minute drive north of Copenhagen, located in the woods and Danes have been visiting it for generations.
+It is just a 10 minute drive north of Copenhagen, located in the woods and Danes have been visiting it for generations.
 It opened in 1583 and is the oldest, still operating amusement park in the world.
 It is a great place of leisure for everyone.
 Bakken offers fun rides, bars & pubs with entertainment and live music.
-No big brands are allowed at the park, no neon signs.
-Instead you get a blend of historic venue with a modern feel and small independent shops.
+No big brands are allowed at the park and no neon signs.
+Instead, you get a blend of a historic venue with a modern feel and small independent shops.
 And the entrance is free.